Writing Performance Reviews: Everything You Need to Know

 Mike has not met the manager expectations in his employee development role.
 He has trouble adapting to fast-paced changes and unique circumstances, making it difficult for other employees to approach him.
 Mike effectively enforces policies and values that are important to the company, without creating negativity in the workplace.
 He shows adequate communication skills with peers and superiors.
 This year Mike achieved his goal of implementing a standardized training system.
 However, he struggled to get this produced in the requested time frame.
 Over the next year, Mike should focus on time management and project management skills.

 In her role as a customer service consultant, Karen has shown outstanding performance.
-She not only communicates effectively with customers to rectify their concerns, she has shown an aptitude for active listening and showed honest interest in hearing and addressing problems other employees shared.
+She not only communicates effectively with customers to rectify their concerns, but she has also shown an aptitude for active listening and showed honest interest in hearing and addressing problems other employees shared.
 Karen struggled with unforeseen scheduling conflicts this year, which made her time management less than stellar.
 However, Karen's overall project management skills allowed her to excel in the additional projects she took to help unify her team over the year.
 While Karen displays great communication skills with her peers, I have noticed that these skills are not as strong when talking with superiors.
 I would encourage Karen to become more confident in communicating her suggestions and ideas for the company over the next year.

 If you need help with Performance Reviews, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
 Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies such as Google, Menlo Ventures, and Airbnb.